heirloompixels/kyle.modernancient.org/cv/index.md

 ### 2001-2004

-*   Bozeman, Montana: Student of philosophy and photography at Montana State University.
+*   **Bozeman, Montana:** Student of philosophy and photography at Montana State University.
 *   Participated in shows and goings on typical of a undergrad student
 *   Cemented in my work the desire to work in long series, especially to create "art" books.
 *   Freelance graphic design and illustration work.
-*   Unix geek (Solaris, Irix, *BSD & Linux).
+*   Unix geek (Solaris, Irix, OpenBSD & Linux).

 ### 2005-2010

-*   Nomad: Extensive stints in India interspersed with long wanders in the American West.
+*   **Nomad:** Extensive stints in India interspersed with long wanders in the American West.
 *   Volunteered with the Tibetan buddhist monks of Namgyal Monastery filming His Holiness the Dalai Lama.
 *   Successfully hitchhiked the whole of the Tibetan Plataeu.
 *   Explored the Himalyan ranges of Northern India on a Royal Enfied motorcyle.